Home » Blog » Zucchini Parmesan Frittata

-Wake up to this Zucchini & Parmesan Frittata this weekend.
+Wake up to this Zucchini Parmesan Frittata this weekend.
 Light and fluffy eggs filled with sharp Parmesan cheese and thinly sliced sauteed zucchini.
-This frittata is completely cooked on the stove top so there is no oven required to finish it off.
+This frittata is started on the stove top and finished off in the oven.
 Make it for your next weekend brunch.

 You can’t beat a great Breakfast, am I not wrong?
 There’s nothing quite like a weekend morning with nowhere to be and breakfast slow cooking on the stove top .
 Admittedly, I don’t often have mornings like this, but when I do, I make the most of it.
 And wouldn’t this Zucchini & Parmesan Frittata look good on your Breakfast table this weekend?
 It’s made much the same way as my Cherry Tomato Breakfast Omelette.